jshuhler/calculator/README.md

     - dolch color scheme
     - space the buttons and body of the calculator
     - selected buttons depress and have styling on select
+    - on button hover, just make the button some % darker of the current color